Community Ride-Along Program

 All ride-along forms are to be turned into the Records Bureau, who will perform a criminal history and records check.
 They will also check to see if the applicant has completed a ride-along in the last 12 months or has ever been denied a request for a ride-along in the past.
 The completed form will then be forwarded to the Watch Commander for the shift requested.
 The Watch Commander will approve or deny the applicant and notify them of the time and date of the ride-along.

-Once the ride-along arrives, the Watch Commander will assign him/her to an officer.
-After the ride-along has been completed, the Watch Commander will note that the ride-along was completed, which officer the ride-along rode with, the time period of the ride-along and any other pertinent information.
+Once the community member arrives for their ride-along, the Watch Commander will assign him/her to an officer.
+After the ride-along has been completed, the Watch Commander will note that the ride-along was completed, which officer the ride-along rode with, the time period of the ride-along, and any other pertinent information.
 The Watch Commander will then forward the completed form to the Records Bureau for retention for a 2 year period.
-Civilians may ride-along once in a 12 month period.
+Community members may ride-along once in a 12 month period.

 Ride-Along Criminal History Check

-All non-sworn ride-along applicants are subject to a criminal history check.
-The criminal history check may include a local records check and a Department of Justice Automated Criminal History System check prior to their approval as a ride-along with a law enforcement officer (provided that the ride-along is not an employee of the Marina Police Department)
+All persons requesting to ride-along with the department, who are not current department employees or police officer applicants, are subject to a criminal history check.
+The criminal history check may include a local records check and a Department of Justice Automated Criminal History System check prior to their approval as a ride-along with a law enforcement officer.

 Any person approved to ride-along is required to be suitably dressed in a collared shirt, blouse or jacket, slacks and shoes.
 Sandals, t-shirts, tank tops, shorts and ripped or torn jeans are not permitted.
 Hats and ball caps will not be worn in the police vehicle.
 The Watch Commander or field supervisor may refuse a ride-along to anyone not properly dressed.